 Your Paramotor instructor is just as excited to teach you to fly as you are to learn.
 Relax, open up and enjoy yourself.
 The best student is the one having the most fun!

-Parajet offers two Paramotor airframes – the Zenith and Volution – both are available with a wide choice of engines.
-It is import for your safety and enjoyment to choose an engine that has the right amount of power.
+Parajet offers three Paramotor airframes – the Maverick, Zenith and Volution – all are available with a wide choice of engines.
+It is important for your safety and enjoyment to choose an engine that has the right amount of power.
 The primary factor in determining your engine choice is your in-flight weight, but there are other considerations including the altitude of your launch site and your physical abilities.

 If your engine has insufficient power, your take off run will be longer and you’ll need a bigger launch site.
 If you do get airborne, you may not have adequate climb power to safely avoid obstacles.
 Although more thrust can make launching easier, powerful engines can be heavier, making handling on the ground more challenging.
 Bigger engines can be less efficient and will require more fuel impacting weight, flight time and range.

 Engine manufacturers are continually improving their designs with significant improvements in weight and performance.
 However, it is worth noting that the horse power quotes from manufacturers are not always accurate.